 William Curry Holden, professor emeritus of history at Texas Tech University, was born in 1896.
 His degrees were in history, but he had an interest in the ethnology and archaeology of his native West Texas.
 As a result, he was a primary figure in the development of anthropology in West Texas during the 1920s, 1930s and 1940s and developed the combined History and Anthropology Department at Texas Tech.
 Although his main interests were West Texas history and prehistory and, later, the Yaqui Indians of Sonora, he was also no stranger to eastern New Mexico where he conducted excavations in the 1930s and 1940s in the Pecos area near Santa Fe.
 After World War II, his attention turned to southeastern New Mexico when he was shown an archaeological site (the Bonnell site) in the Hondo River Valley near the town of Ruidoso by his good friend Peter Hurd, a world-renowned western artist.
-In 1950 Texas Tech moved the headquarters of its archaeological field school to Roswell under the direction of Holden, to better supervise and coordinate the excavation of the Bonnell site.
+It has been reported that in 1950 Holden put into place an archaeological field school in Roswell as an operational base to better supervise and coordinate the excavation of the Bonnell site.

 Interestingly enough, Carlos Castaneda, an author of some renown that used Yaqui references in a series of eleven books, starting with THE TEACHINGS OF DON JUAN: A Yaqui Way of Knowledge (University of California Press, 1968) cited in his second book A Separate Reality (1971) that while in Arizona during the late Spring of 1960 "he met with an extremely seasoned anthropologist" that some have suggested might have been Holden.
-Castaneda even writes of going on a road trip with an anthropologist colleague that he calls "Bill."
+Castaneda even writes of going on a Road Trip with an anthropologist colleague that he some times leaves unnamed and other times calls Bill.
 However, Holden's daughter Jane Holden Kelley, who traveled with her father a great deal and eventually became an expert in the Yaqui Indians of Sonora and scholar in her own right, writes the following about Castaneda and the credibility of his works in her book YAQUI WOMEN: Contemporary Life Histories (published 1978) which pretty much negates Holden as being Castaneda's road trip colleague --- as well as, it might be said, possibly even negating the potential reality or existence of Castaneda's Yaqui Indian shaman-sorcerer Don Juan Matus:

 "As everyone knows, the books of Carlos Castaneda have had a tremendous impact on a wide audience, and Castaneda's don Juan is a Yaqui.
 I would assume that every anthropologist who has worked with the Yaquis has been bombarded with inquires about Yaqui drug use, sorcery, and what have you.
 I have received letters from people wanting an introduction to a Yaqui brujo (witch or sorcerer), and the subject of my Yaqui research is never mentioned without someone asking me if there really is a don Juan.
 Do I know him or people like him?
 Or are all Yaquis like don Juan?
 To such inquiries, I can only say that I have not encountered don Juan or anyone like him, an admission guaranteed to lower my social value on the spot."